This post has been updated a number of times throughout the years. This is currently it’s 5th major revision since its first posting in 2010.

 Anything Additional/Custom – $15,000- $100,000+

-$15,000- $100,000+ If you are looking for advance functionality including social networking, blogging, ecommerce, or any other web application topped off with the markets leading design elements, you should expect to pay a bit more.
-Actually, just looking at more sophisticated projects you’ll incur a higher fee as there are only a limited number of talented people (and reliable companies) that can do this kind of work – and they typically charge a premium.
+$15,000- $100,000+ If you are looking for advanced functionality including social networking, blogging, ecommerce, or any other web application topped off with great design and content that speaks to your audience you should expect to pay a bit more.

 Like I said before, some ecommerce and web applications can be created for less, while most successful ventures are created for much more.
 Sites that have fallen in this price range include Facebook.com, Orkut.com, and BestBuy.com to name only a few.
 A site within this price range may be built and hand coded from scratch – and in all cases will require extreme customization – and coordinating various technologies in order to work with your company or infrastructure.

 This is the mother load and it is priced accordingly.
 I know what you are thinking, ‘who knew it was so expensive?’
 And the only answer I can give is that web design and creation is like any other craft or trade and requires a high level of knowledge and expertise.
 Furthermore, with the rapid rate that technology and the internet is constantly changing, the gap is beginning to seriously widen between web amateurs and professionals.
 Can you still get a website for $500?
-Sure you can, but it will not display and operate like a professionally designed website will and it will be as ineffective and unsuccessful as the individual who designed it.
+Sure you can, but it will not display and operate like a professionally designed website will.

 Need more?
 Read this.